TheQwertiest/foo_spider_monkey_panel/foo_jscript_panel/samples/readme.txt

 later.
 For previous users, the cache folder location has changed so you may delete the old "js_br3tt" folder.

+REQUIREMENTS:
+Although the component has been updated to run on any version of Windows supported by foobar2000 itself, some scripts have their own.
+All scripts in the "complete" folder require a system with IE9 or later.
+All scripts in the "js-smooth" require a system running Vista or later (IE version doesn't matter).

+IMPORTANT:
-IMPORTANT: Remember that any future component installation will overwrite all files in this directory so store new files/edits elsewhere.
+Remember that any future component installation will overwrite all files in this directory so store new files/edits elsewhere.